optuna/optuna/docs/source/reference/distributions.rst

    json_to_distribution
    check_distribution_compatibility

-The following modules are deprecated and will be removed in the future.
+The following classes are deprecated and will be removed in the future.

 .. autosummary::
    :toctree: generated/